Null-Root/Metacrafters-ETH-AVAX-Project_1/README.md

 This is a smart contract that represents a basic calculator

 ## Description
 This smart contract provides a basic implementation of a calculator with an add, subtract, multiply, and divide as the common operators.
-It also has the execTwoOp which allows for executing two operations.
-Lastly, it contains a function to clear the past results.
+Lastly, since this calculator contains some sort of "memory" which is the pastResult variable, it contains a function to clear the past results.

 ## Getting Started